expinc/sunagent/README.md

 * user: User of the basic authorization.
 * password: Password of the basic authorization.

-*LOG* sectino defines behaviors of logging.
+*LOG* section defines behaviors of logging.

 * level: Log level.
 Valid values are *debug*, *info*, *warn*, *error*, *fatal* (from lower to higher).
 * filelimitmb: Log file size limit by MB.
 When the log file exceeds the limit, it will be rotated.